Alzira Peirce: Career

 She taught art to sailors on leave at the International Seamen's Union.
 One of her students was the cartoonist Gahan Wilson.
 Her art exhibitions were cited in "Who was Who in American Art" page 477 Biographies of American Artists Active from 1898 to 1947, by Sound View Press 1985.

 She worked for the Red Cross during World War II for nearly two years.
 She was captain of the American Red Cross Motor Corps and was the chief of motor corps training of the Rockland County Civilian Protection Group.
 She worked organizing units of the driving Corps, training them, and supervising their operations.

 She rose from officer to captain and conducted the training unit for O.C.D.
 Drivers training.
 She was assigned to a district of the park system which included a section of the Palisades Interstate Park Police, Fourth Precinct, Second District Rockland Lake, New York, June 7, 1942.
 Alzira Peirce was also cited by the municipality of Haverstraw, Rockland County, New York, on September 26, 1942, for her work with the motor corps.

-After leaving the Army, Waldo and Alzira Peirce divorced.
-Waldo was 24 years her senior; she had become Peirce's third wife in 1930; the couple had three children, Mellen Chamberlain "Bill" Peirce, Michael Peirce, and Anna Peirce.
-Anna predeceased her mother.
-Mellen Chamberlain Peirce is an active poet and playwright who lives in London.
-His wife is Gareth Peirce, the human rights activist attorney for the Birmingham Six and Gerry Conlon and the Guildford Four.
-Emma Thompson was nominated for an Oscar playing Gareth in the 1993 movie In The Name of the Father, with Daniel Day-Lewis also nominated for his role as Conlon.

-Alzira married again to Chuck Albaugh having her fourth child, Kathleen Swoboda.

 She was commissioned by the Treasury Section of Fine Art, a New Deal agency, to paint two murals.
 In 1938 she completed Ellsworth, Lumber Port in Ellsworth, Maine, and in 1939 Shipwreck at Night in South Portland, Maine.

 An avid artist, she created many sculptures, paintings, and drawings.
 She moved to New Mexico and worked as an organizer for the United Mine Workers union.

-Death
+Personal life

+After leaving the Army, Waldo and Alzira Peirce divorced.
+Waldo was 24 years her senior; she had become Peirce's third wife in 1930; the couple had three children, Mellen Chamberlain "Bill" Peirce, Michael Peirce, and Anna Peirce.
+Bill Peirce became an active poet and playwright living in London, married to Gareth Peirce, the human rights activist attorney for the Birmingham Six and Gerry Conlon and the Guildford Four.

+Alzira remarried to Chuck Albaugh and had her fourth child, Kathleen Swoboda.

 Alzira Peirce Albaugh died in 2010, aged 102, from sepsis in Brighton, Massachusetts.
-She was survived by her two sons, her younger daughter; Kathleen, and nine grandchildren.
+She was survived by her two sons, her younger daughter, Kathleen, and nine grandchildren.